hennybrenden/d4_hennybrenden/README.md

 ---

 ## 🎥 Video
-A short >3 min long video demonstrating the structure of the code, tests, packaging and the Jupyter notebook.
+A short video demonstrating the structure of the code, tests, packaging and the Jupyter notebook.

 ---